emacs-mirror/emacs/mps/manual/source/topic/finalization.rst

     finalization.
-The MPS does not finalize a block until it determines that the block is finalizable, which may require a full garbage collection in the worst case, and such a collection may not :ref:`scheduled <topic-collection-schedule>` for some time.
+The MPS does not finalize a block until it determines that the block is finalizable, which may require a full garbage collection in the worst case, and such a collection may not be :ref:`scheduled <topic-collection-schedule>` for some time.
     Or the block may never become finalizable because it is incorrectly determined to be reachable due to an :term:`ambiguous reference` pointing to it.
 Or the block may never become finalizable because it remains reachable through a reference, even if that reference might never be used.

 #.
 Even when blocks are finalized in a reasonably timely fashion, the
     client needs to process the finalization messages in time to avoid